hongseok-yang/logic24/README.md

 ## 1. Important Announcements

+#### [May 16] No lecture on 21 May 2024 (Tuesday).

+There will not be a lecture on 21 May 2024 (Tuesday).
+On the whole day of 21 May, Hongseok will have to be in the interview panel for applicants to the KAIST graduate program.

 #### [May 6] [Homework3](https://github.com/hongseok-yang/logic24/blob/master/Homework/sheet3-questions.pdf) is out.

 The homework assignment i3 is out.
 Submit your solutions in KLMS by 6:00pm on 17 May 2024 (Friday).